janderland/fql/docs/index.md

 ## Reads

-Queries containing a [variable](#variables-schemas) or the `...` token read one or more key-values.
-The query defines a schema which the returned key-values must conform to.

-If the variable or `...` token only appears in the query's value, then it returns a single key-value, if one matching the schema exists.
+Queries containing [holes](#holes-schemas) read one or more key-values.
+If the holes only appears in the value, then a single key-value is returned, if one matching the schema exists.

-> Queries lacking a value altogether imply an empty
+> ❗ Queries lacking a value altogether imply an empty
-> [variable](#variables-schemas) as the value, and are
+> [variable](#holes-schemas) as the value which makes them
-> therefore read queries.
+> read queries.

 ```language-fql {.query}
 /my/dir(99.8,7dfb10d1-2493-4fb5-928e-889fdc6a7136)=<int|str>